extrabacon/google-oauth-jwt/README.md

 });
 ```

-Note that the `options` object includes a `jwt` object we use to configure the token generation.
-The token will
+Note that the `options` object includes a `jwt` object we use to configure how to encode the JWT.
+The token will then
 automatically be requested and inserted in the query string for this API call.
 It will also be cached and
 reused for subsequent calls using the same service account and scopes.